iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nm.covid19.exposurenotifications___minted160003/report.md

 > Does not work.
 It won't even open.<br> :date: __2021-03-24 18:45:43__

 > Can't open on galaxy j7<br> :date: __2021-03-24 15:26:25__

-> It does not let me open it without crashing<br> :date: __2021-03-24 15:14:03__

-> Cannot open the app at all.
-Total failure for me.
-Someone else mentioned that the problem could be an older phone.
-I'm sure the people who can afford the latest and greatest after a year of the pandemic are in the minority.
-Gotta fix that DOH.<br> :date: __2021-03-24 05:25:22__